sebastiangoetz/jouleunit/examples/org.qualitune.jouleunit.example.nao/README.txt

 the Nao.
 The Nao Service can be obtained from http://code.google.com/p/naoservice/downloads/list

-TODO Put the jars into this project before deploying it.

 JouleUnit is an extension of the popular JUnit framework that allows testing Java applications w.r.t. their energy consumption.